 XR Service: A service supporting XR use case as defined in clause 5 of [7].

-XR Space: A frame of reference in which an application chooses to track the real world.
-An XR Space provides a relation of the user’s physical environment with other tracked entities.
+XR Space: A frame of reference in which an application chooses to track the real world, and that provides a relationship between the user’s physical environment and other tracked entities.